Physics (PHYS)

 PHYS 1450.
 Elementary Physics II.
 0 or 4 Credits.

 Algebra-based survey of electricity, magnetism, optics and modern physics.
 Appropriate for students in health and life sciences.
-Accompanying lab: PHYS 1460.
-Prerequisites: PHYS 1400 or PHYS 1500 or PHYS 1600.
+Counts as a lecture and lab.
+Optional accompanying problem solving recitation: PHYS 1460.
+Prerequisites: PHYS 1400, PHYS 1500, or PHYS 1600.
 Catamount Core: N2, QD.

 PHYS 1460.
 Elem Physic Problem Solving II.
 1 Credit.